marcusxli/QUIVR_Final_Report/README.md

 ## 1. Introduction {#introduction}

 This report presents a comprehensive replication and extension of Verdinelli and Scagnoli's (2013) framework for analyzing qualitative research visualizations.
-We examined how epistemological perspectives relate to visualization choices and analytical purposes in contemporary qualitative research publications.
+We examined how epistomilogical stances relate to visualization choices and the visualizations purposes in qualitative research publications.

 ## 2. Methods {#methods}